CIRCL/carl-hauser/SOTA/SOTA.md

 ##### Results

 Results given by the ImageHash implementation of A-hash algorithm are not reliable.
+The influence of a threeshold does improve the true-positive rate (at the cost of a not-measured increase of false-negative) ; see Figure \[fig:tp-ahash\].

 <span>0.99</span> <img src="sota-ressources/outputs-evaluation/a-hash/false_structural_2.png" title="fig:" alt="A-hash" />